-When one is newly divorced, there is the dilemma of where to go on vacation.
+When one is newly divorced, there is the dilemma of where to go on their dream vacation.
 Do you repeat family trips that you did while still married, or start different types of adventures with the kids?
 Is it sad or reassuring to follow vacation rituals from pre-divorce?

 A little over a year after my divorce, my healthy mother had a quick series of vascular events and ended up in Hospice.
 My two sons and I already had a week cruise to Alaska scheduled and Hospice insisted that we go on it, since we were on the verge of breakdowns.
 This time was so special and we bonded over having normal conversations again that did not involve death.
 The incredible scenery and other passengers were just the tonic we needed at this point.